pombreda/graphkit/README.md

-The version of GraphKit used internally at [Sourcegraph](https://sourcegraph.com) currently supports 4 languages, but only JavaScript support has been released so far.
-Significant components for supporting other languages have been released, and all should be released by mid-February 2014.
+The version of GraphKit used internally at [Sourcegraph](https://sourcegraph.com) currently supports 4 languages, but only JavaScript support has been released publicly so far.
+Significant underlying components for supporting other languages have been released, and the graphers should be released by mid-February 2014.

 * **Project:** the project that contains the grapher for the language.
 * **Underlying:** the existing type-checking or type-inference library that the grapher relies on, if any.